VladimirKholomyanskyy/dots-android-game/README.md

 More information about the game:  https://en.wikipedia.org/wiki/Dots_(game)

-Link to server part: https://github.com/VladimirKholomyanskyy/game-server
+Link to the server part: https://github.com/VladimirKholomyanskyy/game-server